 Are your channel rebate programs motivating the right partners in the right ways?
 With 80 percent of the typical high-tech company’s revenue coming from the indirect channel, rebate programs are a powerful tool for gaining market share, boosting sales and recouping revenue.
 But if your programs are like most, they are difficult to manage–especially those with complex criteria.

 High-tech manufacturers spend billions of dollars annually on channel partner incentive programs but often struggle to find the right level of investment that will optimize partner sales and marketing performance, without overspending.

-Did you know that 77% of sales reps are more willing to sell a manufacturer’s product if they offer an incentive program along with it?
 The right rebate program can stimulate sales behavior that will enable you to reach revenue goals and reward your partners for a job well done.
 Selecting the right partner goals and rewards while managing your program budget is often a delicate balancing act, requiring real-time monitoring and on-the-fly variations.
 In order to gain realistic expectations of your program function, you need a way to model and analyze rebate scenarios prior to launch.